Gyeonggi Province: Nature and national parks

-The topography of Gyeonggi-do is divided into southern and northern areas by the Han River, which flows from east to west.
+The topography of Gyeonggi Province is divided into southern and northern areas by the Han River, which flows from east to west.
 The area north to the Han River is mainly mountainous, while the southern area is mainly plain.

-The configuration of Gyeonggi-do is represented by Dong-go-seo-jeo (high in the east and low in the west), where the Gwangju Mountain Range and the Charyeong Mountain Range spreads from the east and drops in elevation in the west.
+The configuration of Gyeonggi Province is represented by Dong-go-seo-jeo (high in the east and low in the west), where the Gwangju Mountain Range and the Charyeong Mountain Range spreads from the east and drops in elevation in the west.
 The fields of Gimpo, Gyeonggi, and Pyeongtaek extend to the west.